 - The overall designing or styling of your site

 - styles for blog posts and blog archives

 - additional stylistic details

 Like WordPress plugins, there are free as well as paid Themes.
 You can select any theme from the theme directory.

-From Dashboard Home screen.
-Another way to manage comments is from the WordPress Dashboard home screen, there you will see recent comments and you can quickly and easily approve, reply, edit, mark as spam or trash.
+From the Dashboard Home screen.
+Another way to manage comments is from the WordPress Dashboard home screen, there you will see recent comments and you can quickly and easily approve, reply, edit, mark as spam, or trash.